score-json/nlohmann_json/docs/mkdocs/docs/features/assertions.md

 ### Constructing from an uninitialized iterator range

-Constructing a JSON value from an iterator range (see [constructor](../api/basic_json/basic_json.md)) with an uninitialized iterator is undefined behavior and yields a runtime assertion.
+Constructing a JSON value from an iterator range (see [constructor](../api/basic_json/basic_json.md)) with an uninitialized iterator is undefined behaviour and yields a runtime assertion.

 ??? example "Example 2: Uninitialized iterator range"